fastlane/fastlane/README.md

 ```
 The screenshots folder must include one subfolder per language (see [Available language codes](#available-language-codes)).

+The screenshots are ordered alphabetically.
+The best way to sort them is to prepend a number before the actual screenshot name.

 To let the computer create the screenshots for you, checkout [this section of the README](#automatically-create-screenshots).

 #### Upload a new ipa file with a changelog to the App Store